-After moving to the Bay Area from Alaska, I learned to make photographs using film, alternative darkroom processes, and by setting up public portrait studios at various locations around San Francisco.
-These same elements of hands-on photography and the opportunity to meet so many different people are the reasons I opened the tintype portrait studio in 2014.
+I learned to make photographs using film, alternative darkroom processes, and by setting up public portrait studios at various locations around San Francisco.
+These same elements of hands-on photography and the opportunity to meet different kinds of people of all ages continue to propel my tintype portrait practice.

-From 2012-2014, I was a studio tintype portrait photographer at Photobooth SF (a commercial tintype portrait studio).
-I look forward to meeting all those who are curious about getting a portrait done using this historic process (even those who don't like being photographed, which is most of us) and I try to make the experience as comfortable as possible for you and your loved ones.
+Before opening my own studio, I was a tintype portrait photographer at Photobooth SF (a commercial tintype portrait studio).
+I look forward to meeting all those who are curious about getting a portrait done using this historic process (even those who don't like being photographed, which is most of us!) and I try to make the experience as comfortable as possible for you and your loved ones.

 Find me on Instagram! @kariorviktintypes